TNTBA/OrangeStorm-Giga-Profile-for-Orca/readme.md

 If this does not work, close Orca Slicer and go back to "C:\Users\YOUR_USER_NAME\AppData\Roaming\OrcaSlicer\system" and delete:
 Elegoo.json & the entire Elegoo directory.

+**Mac OSX**
+On Mac, open a Finder window and navigation to Applications.
+Right click on OrcaSlicer and click on Show Package Contents.
+You will be presented with Contents, double click on that folder, then double click on Resources, then double click on profiles.
+From here you can save the above files.
+Your 'orca_slicer_config' path should be this be default: "/Applications/OrcaSlicer.app/Contents/Resources/".

+Relaunch, if OrcaSlicer is open, otherwise open OrcaSlicer and you will now have the Orangestorm Giga profiles.

 **Please note that by deleting the Elegoo directory, you may lose custom print profiles you have created with your other elegoo machines.
 I have not tested this to see whether that would be the case since the Orangestorm Giga is my first Elegoo printer.**